The Left (Bulgaria): History

 On 12 February 2023, after a four-month dialogue, the creation of the Levitsata! coalition was announced.
 The coalition has announced that it will take part in the 2023 snap parliamentary election and is now in the process of registering for the election.

 On 13 February, the coalition submitted 6,000 signatures to register for the upcoming election.

 On the 3d of March, the list opened its campaign for the 2023 elections outside the coal power plant "Maritsa Istok 2" located in Stara Zagora oblast, with the list promising to bring up the issues of "ordinary Bulgarian citizens" in the next parliament.

+After the April 2023 elections, the party remained under the threshold; however, party spokesman Valeri Zheblyanov promised that the coalition would remain active even if in an extra-parliamentary capacity.

+The coalition has agreed to contest the October local elections, with the coalition leaders authorising alliances with all the "non-governing" parties on the local level (which includes the Bulgarian Socialist Party, There is Such a People, and the far-right Vazrazhdane).

+The coalition, together with Vazrazhdane, played an active role in the protests surrounding the removal of the "Monument to the Soviet Army" in the center of Sofia, with the alliance's members setting up a tent protest in front of the monument to stop its removal.

+In April 2024, Manolova's party Stand Up.BG left the coalition.

+Former BSP Chairman, Mikhail Mikov, endorsed the party before the 2024 Bulgarian parliamentary election and announced his intention to participate in the election with the coalition.

+The party failed to enter the 50th National Assembly and received 0.69% of the vote.

+In July, 2024, the coalition announced its intention to participate in future election with BSP.